pierre-guillou/pdiags_bench/README.md

 ```sh
 $ python3 main.py compute_diagrams -3 -t 600
 ```
-This step should take approximately three hours on a commodity computer.
+This step should take approximately five hours on a commodity computer.

 ## 5. Observe the results